 III.
 General Requirements

 Encroachments, including landscaping, planter boxes, and electric vehicle cord covers must not become nuisances.
-Failure to maintain the landscaping, planter box(es) (raised beds or pots), and/or cord covers or failure to repair or replace any portion of the landscaping, planter box(es) (raised beds or pots), and/or cord covers immediately upon notification from the City, shall be cause for the City to declare the landscaping, planter box(es) (raised beds or pots), and/or cord covers a nuisance.
-The City may summarily abate the nuisance, initiate proceedings through the Code Hearings Officer, file civil suit or take any other action necessary to ensure the permittee, transferee or assignee performs the required repairs to the public right of way.
+Failure to maintain an encroachment or failure to repair or replace any portion of an encroachment immediately upon notification from City, shall be cause for the City to declare the encroachment a nuisance.
+The City may summarily abate the nuisance, initiate proceedings through the Code Hearings Officer, file civil suit, or take any other action necessary to ensure the permittee, transferee, or assignee performs the required repairs to the public right-of-way.

 Pursuant to Rulemaking Authority under 3.12.